InnerPlant/.github/README.md

 5. **Write Meaningful Commit Messages**: Write clear and concise commit messages that describe the purpose of each commit.
 This helps reviewers understand the changes at a glance.

-6. **Respond to Feedback Promptly**: Be responsive to feedback provided during the review process.
-Address comments and suggestions promptly to facilitate collaboration.

-7. **Run Tests Before Submitting**: Ensure that all tests pass before submitting the PR.
+6. **Run Tests Before Submitting**: Ensure that all tests pass before submitting the PR.
 Running tests locally helps catch issues early and demonstrates that the changes are functional.

 8. **Rebase Your Branch**: Before merging, rebase your branch onto the latest main branch to incorporate any changes and resolve conflicts.